Realife-Brahmin/MultiPeriod-DistOPF-Benchmark/functions/OneTimeScripts/validationAgainstOpenDSS_MATLAB/README.md

 - TCC_Curve.dss (Automatically created by OpenDSS)
 - VSource.dss (Substation node data)

+## Procedure of Creating these .DSS files
+A MATLAB optimization program is used to solve for Optimal Power Flow (OPF) on the system with some user-specified inputs, such as degree of GED penetration, load profile, PV profile, etc.
+After the OPF run, all decision variables, along with system details, are input into a separate script which interfaces with the OpenDSS MATLAB engine, to solve for powerflow, to validate MATLAB's results.
+The model once compiled, is then 'saved' as a Master.dss file and other .dss files required by it to run the powerflow.

+It may be noted that GEDs such as PVs and Batteries are modelled simply as generators with a fixed real/reactive power value equal to the corresponding decision variable output by the OPF solver.

 ## How to Run Powerflow for the Model using OpenDSS GUI:

 Just open Master-OpenDSS.dss (or Master.dss if you wanna specify your own solver instructions) and Ctrl+A Ctrl+D.